Table of contents

 If you're looking for a scalable and secure no-code app builder platform for your next enterprise applications, go with Blaze.
 Here’s how Blaze simplifies app building:

-- Security: Blaze offers advanced security features like single-sign-on, security scans, HIPAA, and SOC 2 Type 2 compliance.
+• Security: Blaze offers advanced security features like single-sign-on, security scans, HIPAA-enabling features, and SOC 2 Type 2 compliance.

-- Helpful support: Blaze’s support team will teach you the building interface as soon as you onboard.
+• Helpful support: Blaze’s support team will teach you the building interface as soon as you are onboarded.
 They’ll also help you publish and maintain your app so you can rest assured that it’s always humming.

 Frequently Asked Questions